About

 Tanaka, R., My Freedamn!
 6. Featuring Rock ‘n’ Roll Fashions: Part 2 (Tokyo: Ten Print-Directors & Associates, 2007).

-Andrew Nunes is the creative director and model, among many other things, at Um Homem na Cidade.
-Interested in the aesthetics of the 1950s, its material culture and images, this web-project addresses such interests through showcasing 1950s menswear and clothing evocative of this era.
-Day-to-day, however, Andrew is not solely influenced by the 1950s style, but also enjoys many contemporary and recent past influences.
-Outside of this project, Andrew is a scholar (holding the degrees BA, MRes and PhD all in Spanish, Portuguese and Latin American Studies) who has written on 1950s music and fashion revivalism in Portugal in the book Luso-Retro: Past and Present Portuguese Representations of Mid-Twentieth Century Rock ‘n’ Roll and Americana Subculture (2019).
+Andrew Nunes is the creative director and model at Um Homem na Cidade, interested in the aesthetics of the 1950s, from its material culture, still and moving images.
+This web-project addresses such interests by showcasing 1950s menswear and clothing evocative of this era.
+Day-to-day, however, Andrew is not solely influenced by a 1950s style but also enjoys many contemporary and recent past influences.
+Outside of this project, Andrew is a scholar and has written on 1950s music and fashion revivalism in Portuguese contexts, search for his 2019 book Luso-Retro [...].

-> For the best viewing experience of this site, it is recommended using a desktop computer or laptop.
-Mobile phones and tablet devices provide a lesser than desired experience due to a reduced size, layout and format.
+> For the best viewing experience of this site, it is recommended to use mobile or tablet devices rather than desktop computers or laptops.
+The latter provides a lesser than desired experience due to an increased image size layout.

 > This project does not currently generate any income and operates independently solely due to a penchant for 1950s menswear and its respective culture.
 This website is not tied or restrained by brands nor advertisers, so it is free to focus on quality rather than quantity.
 Therefore, this website will not be updated often due to a concentration and research on future content, and Andrew’s other commitments.